 The website design phase demands the homepage be finalized first.
 Well, a comprehensive rough draft might do.
 Once the homepage web design is established, you have your colours, fonts, and the general website language for the website settled too.

 Design mockups are an exact picture of what your website should look like.
 It’s done using Photoshop and here’s a pro tip:

 When working with a website designer in Auckland, make sure you receive mockups.
-When the designer presents to you a functioning website right off the bat, which means they’re working with a template.
+When the website designer, like the Web Digital, presents to you a functioning website right off the bat, which means they’re working with a template.
 Premade templates mean that you’re not getting a fresh start and that’s not what you’re paying for.
 Try Auckland website designer for best results.

 3) Wireframes vs. Mockups